 Since June 2020 all my images are captured using the extremely popular ZWO ASI071MC Pro astronomy dedicated camera, taking the place of my old Canon EOS 1200D.
 Said camera uses the famous Sony IMX071 color CMOS sensor resulting in high light sensitivity and very low noise levels (thanks to the thermoelectric Peltier cooling system providing up to 35°C of thermal delta under ambient temperature).

 The very high Full Well Capacity (reaching 48600e) and the generous sensor size of 23.6×15.6 mm (4.78 µm pixels, 4944×3284 px) make this camera a great choice for amateur astrophotography.

 Filters are fundamental accessories in my setup, they help to limit the bad effects of light pollution generated by city lights.

-As for autoguiding I use an off-axis guider that combined with the CMOS ZWO ASI120MM Mini camera (with 3.75 µm pixels). allows me to take up to 1200s long exposure while still maintaining round stars.
+As for autoguiding I use an off-axis guider that combined with the CCD Orion Starshoot Monochrome DSI camera (with 7.4 µm pixels) allows me to take up to 1200s long exposure while still maintaining round stars.